 How To Increase Customer Lifetime Value?

-Focusing on Customer Satisfaction and Customer Retention is the way to increase lifetime value of your customers.
+Focusing on Customer Satisfaction and Customer Retention is the way to increase lifetime value of your customers (learn more about retention metrics here).
 Here are 5 effective ways how this can be achieved and maintained.

 1. Offer a Referral Program

 Referral programs are a great way to increase customer lifetime value.
 Referred customers have 16% higher lifetime value and 18% less churn (also known as customer attrition).
 Furthermore, 81% of consumers trust recommendations from people they know, and 55% of people share their new purchases on social networks.

 This means that by offering a referral program, you improve your CLV and get the additional benefit of exposure to new possible customers, which then can be turned into loyal customers.